dell/omnia/docs/source/InstallationGuides/BuildingClusters/Authentication.rst

 Centralized authentication on the cluster
 ==========================================

-The security feature allows users to set up FreeIPA and LDAP to help authenticate into HPC clusters.
+The security feature allows users to set up FreeIPA and OpenLDAP to help authenticate into HPC clusters.

-Configuring FreeIPA/LDAP security
+Configuring FreeIPA/OpenLDAP security
 ________________________________

 **Pre requisites**